-A: As the crow flies, the shortest distance between Knoxville and Gatlinburg is approximately 27 miles (43 km).
-However, there isn’t a direct route for vehicles that follows this straight line, and you’ll still need to use the US-441 S (Newfound Gap Road) as the primary route.
+The shortest distance between Knoxville and Gatlinburg is approximately 27 miles (43 km) as the crow flies.
+However, there isn’t a direct route for vehicles that follows this straight line.
+You’ll still need to use the US-441 S (Newfound Gap Road) as the primary route.

 Q: What’s the best time of the year to visit Gatlinburg?

 A: Spring and fall are ideal for hiking and enjoying the park’s natural beauty.
 Summer is perfect for family activities and theme parks.
 Winter offers skiing and cozy evenings by the fire.
 Read more in our Gatlinburg by month guide.